History of Art (Graduate Diploma) (2023 Entry)

 Your studies culminate in the independent research project (8,000 words), in which you will work closely with your supervisor on a one-to-one basis, to research and write on a topic of your devising.

-Class sizes will naturally vary, however this course comprises between 10 to 15 students.
+Class sizes will naturally vary, however seminars normally involve 10 to 15 students.

 Typical contact hours